AgileAssessment/Work/README.md

 At this stage, up until the wireframe and prototypes are finished and implemented into the execution, funding will probably be minimal and used mostly on the team’s upkeep.
 Tools to create wireframes, GUI prototypes and general image manipulation will be essential in this stage.
 So software such as: Balsamiq, Adobe xd and Photoshop, Webflow or Framer are good choices for the various tasks during the visual prototyping phase.

 Execution resources:
 This phase of the project’s timeline, the resources required are more than the planning phase.
+Both the programming of the website’s front end structure and functions, and it’s code heavy backend can cause many problems and reactive solutions.
+Another injection of funding is possibly needed to smoothly progress in the project, but may not be entirely necessary.

 Closure resources:
+During the closure of this project, less resources are required than the execution period but .
+Post release there will be some sort of upkeep cost on the website, that is a combination of the domain cost and the wages of maintainers.

 Risk Register